“I do great with my healthy eating plan,” my patient Erika told me, “until a new season of Love Island comes out”.

-Set a goal for daily water consumption and keep a water bottle nearby to help you reach this goal.
+How to break the habit: Set a goal for daily water consumption and keep a water bottle nearby to help you reach this goal.
 For variety, add a slice of citrus fruit, cucumber, or berries to your water.
 Naturally flavored seltzer or herbal tea are other great options.

 Alcohol is best avoided if you want to lose weight.
 It’s full of sugar, has no nutritional value, and can often prompt you to eat more than you otherwise would.